squint-cljs/squint/README.md

 ### Seqs

-ClavaScript does not implement Clojure seqs.
+Squint does not implement Clojure seqs.
 Instead it uses the JavaScript [iteration protocols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) to work with collections.
 What this means in practice is the following: